Space for Action:

 Pianist-composer and PhD candidate at MIT in the department of mechanical engineering Peter Godart is focused on how to make life better in the Anthropocene.
 He has performed with musicians such as Miguel Zenón, Anat Cohen, and Don Byron.

-Edmar Colón is a saxophonist-pianist-composer from Coamo, Puerto Rico, and currently on the faculty of the Berklee College of Music.
-He has appeared at major jazz venues throughout the world performing with artists such as Joe Lovano, Danilo Pérez, Esperanza Spalding, and Terri Lyne Carrington, among others across musical genres.
-In addition, Colón wrote the orchestration for the title track of Esperanza Spalding’s Grammy Award-winning album, 12 Little Spells.
-Most recently, Edmar arranged and orchestrated a commission consisting of 16 orchestral pieces for the National Symphony Orchestra at The Kennedy Center celebrating the centennial of Nat King Cole on a show entitled Nat King Cole at 100.
+Edmar Colón is a saxophonist-pianist-composer from Puerto Rico and currently on the faculty of the Berklee College of Music.
+He has appeared at major jazz venues throughout the world performing with artists such as Joe Lovano, Danilo Pérez, Esperanza Spalding, and Dianne Reeves, among others across musical genres.

-Tutti Druyan is a singer, songwriter, actor, and voiceover artist who has performed throughout the world, including the Edinburgh Fringe Festival, The Dominican Republic Jazz Festival, the JFK Presidential Library, and the Massachusetts State House.
-In her home country of Israel, she has worked extensively in theater and television.
+Tutti Druyan is a singer-songwriter, actor, and voiceover artist who has performed throughout the world, including the Edinburgh Fringe Festival, the JFK Presidential Library, and at the Latin Grammy Awards with Alejandro Sanz.
+In her home country of Israel, she has worked extensively in film, TV, musicals, and recording projects.

 Upon graduation from MIT, Tiandra Ray has worked in the architectural field and is currently exploring the intersection of design, equity, and education.
 As a member of MIT’s Vocal Jazz Ensemble, she performed extensively under the direction of Pulitzer Prize-winning composer John Harbison.